-- 1. General college admission requirements. - 2.
-High School units (as evidenced by proof of high school graduation, high-school equivalent, or earned credits from a post-secondary institution): - a.
-Chemistry and Biology are strongly suggested - b.
-Algebra is highly recommended

-- 3. This program has a selective selection process.
+- 1. General college admission requirements. - High School units (as evidenced by proof of high school graduation, high-school equivalent, or earned credits from a post-secondary institution): - a.
+Chemistry and Biology are strongly suggestedb.
+Algebra is highly recommended - 3.
+This program has a selective selection process.
 See School of Nursing Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/selective-limited-programs - 4.
-Final admission to the ADN program shall be contingent upon documentation of physical and emotional health that would provide evidence indicative of the applicant's ability to provide safe nursing care to the public; this is accomplished by submission of a nursing department-issued physical form that has been completed by a licensed health care provider (physician, PA, or NP). - 5.
-To be eligible for admission, all Associate Degree Nursing program applicants must submit the following documentation with a completed application: - a.
-Hold a documented, current, unrestricted credential as a Nurse Aide I (NAI) on the NC Nurse Aide I Registry (NCNAR) from the NC Division of Health Service Regulation (NC DHSR).
-A copy of the current listing on the NC DHSR website will be acceptable documentation. (https://www.ncnar.org/verify\listings1. jsp#verify) - b.
-Satisfactory completion of required immunizations. - 6.
-Affiliated clinical sites for nursing will require an on boarding process, which will include a criminal background check and drug testing prior to participation in the clinical component.
+Final admission to the ADN program shall be contingent upon documentation of required immunizations and physical and emotional health that would provide evidence indicative of the applicant's ability to provide safe nursing care to the public; this is accomplished by submission of a nursing department-issued physical form that has been completed by a licensed health care provider (physician, PA, or NP).

+- 5. Affiliated clinical sites for nursing will require an on boarding process, which will include a criminal background check and drug testing prior to participation in the clinical component.
 If any clinical facility refuses to allow the student to participate in clinical experiences, for any reason, the student will not be able to progress in the program.
-Applicants for initial licensure in NC must also have a criminal background check. - 7.
+Applicants for initial licensure in NC must also have a criminal background check. - 6.
 Current Basic Life Support (BLS) for Healthcare Providers from the American Heart Association (AHA) or American Red Cross (ARC) Is a prerequisite to full admission and must be maintained throughout the program.
 This certification must include hands-on skills components for the adult, child and infant, AED use, and choking.
-Course certifications from any other providers will not be accepted. - 8.
+Course certifications from any other providers will not be accepted. - 7.
 Students applying to the ADN program must have completed BIO-168 Anatomy and Physiology I with a "C" or higher within 5 years of the application date.
 BIO-169 Anatomy and Physiology II must be completed with a "C" or better within 5 years of the start of NUR courses.
 Students are encouraged to have successfully completed: BIO 175, ENG 111, ENG 112, PSY 150, PSY 241, and PHI 240, due to the rigorous nature of the ADN curriculum.
-See your advisor for acceptable general education substitutes. - 9.
+See your advisor for acceptable general education substitutes. - 8.
 Admission with advanced standing is subject to space available in the clinical component of the nursing program.
 Students who begin their nursing education at A-B Tech have preference in admission over students requesting transfer into the program.
 Space will be allotted to transfer students only when no students who have previously enrolled in the A-B Tech ADN Program are requesting and have qualified for re-entry.